ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 consistency check to determine if this public key is consistent and correct for the specified Issuer.
 See {{?CONSISTENCY=I-D.privacypass-key-consistency}} for example mechanisms.
 Depending on the deployment, the Attester might assist the Client in applying these consistency checks across clients.
-See
+Failure to apply a consistency check can allow Client-specific keys to violated Client unlinkability.
-{{rotation-and-consistency}} for more information.
-Failure to apply a consistency check can allow Client-specific keys to impact the Client anonymity set.
-See {{rotation-and-consistency}} for more details.
+See {{rotation-and-consistency}} for more information.

 Depending on the use case, issuance may require some form of Client anonymization service, similar to an IP-hiding proxy, so that Issuers cannot